ghj1040110333/flowable-engine/docs/docusaurus/docs/bpmn/ch05a-Spring-Boot.md

 -   Any CMMN 1.1 case definitions in the *cases* folder will be automatically deployed.

 -   Any DMN 1.1 dmn definitions in the *dmn* folder will be automatically deployed.

+-   Any Form definitions in the *forms* folder will be automatically deployed.

 The XML content of the process definition is shown below.
 Notice that, for the moment, we are hard-coding an assignee called "kermit" to the user task.
 We’ll come back to this later.